Fritz Mandl: Private life

-Some time in the mid-1940s, Mandl moved to Brazil and then to Argentina.
-He arrived in Argentina as a "refugee", with his Rolls-Royce, a court of maintainers, and a ton of gold bullion.
+In the mid-1940s, Mandl moved to Brazil and then to Argentina.
+He arrived in Argentina as a "refugee", with his Rolls-Royce automobile, a court of maintainers, and a ton of gold bullion.
 He became a citizen and remarried in 1951.
-In Argentina he opened factories and companies during Peronism.
+In Argentina, he opened factories and companies during Peronism.
+He served as an advisor to Juan Perón and attempted a new role as film producer.
+He founded a new airplane-manufacturing firm, Industria Metalúrgica y Plástica Argentina.

-In Argentina, he served as an advisor to Juan Perón and attempted a new role as film producer.
-He also founded a new airplane manufacturing firm, Industria Metalúrgica y Plástica Argentina.
 Mandl became a leading member of Argentina's social circles.
 He acquired a home in Mar del Plata, a castle in Córdoba and a small hotel in Buenos Aires.
-He worked closely with French designer Jean-Michel Frank, who was then artistic director of Comte S.A., who produced most of Mandl's furnishings.
+He worked closely with French designer Jean-Michel Frank, who was then artistic director of Comte S.A., which produced most of Mandl's furnishings.

 Return to Austria

 Mandl had to close his businesses in Argentina when Americans harassed him on suspicion of his being a Nazi.
-In 1955 after the fall of peronism in Argentina, he left for Austria where he resumed running the factory at Hirtenberg.
+In 1955 after the fall of Peronism in Argentina, he left for Austria where he resumed running the Hirtenberg-based factory he had inherited from his father.
 He died in Vienna in 1977.
 After his death, a dispute broke out over his inheritance that took years to resolve.